XSockets/XSockets.NET-4.0/README.md

     }

 ### Modules/Plugins
+This section covers how to create custom modules/plugins for different parts of XSockets.
+This only covers the `Interfaces` within XSockets, but you can ofcourse add your custom interfaces as plugins by telling the plugin framework about the interfaces you want to use.
+Read more about custom plugin in `The Plugin Framework` section

 ####How to implement your custom Pipeline
 The server will only have one `XSockets.Core.Common.Socket.IXSocketPipeline`, but you can override the default one by just deriving it.